“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 i.
 “David is sort of a hero now, in the eyes of the people.
 He has taken into his harem, the poor, pregnant wife, the widow of one of his fallen captains, so that the people say, “My look at the way he stands behind his men!
 He takes care of their widows when they are killed in battle.
 My what a marvelous king!”
 (Smith)

 c.
 The thing that David had done displeased the LORD: This is the first mention of God in the chapter.
-God witnessed every event and read the intent of every heart, but His displeasure is only implied until this specific statement.
+God witnessed every event and read the intent of every heart, but His displeasure was only implied until this specific statement.

 i.
 David’s state of heart in the intervening year is reflected in Psalm 32:1-5: Blessed is he whose transgression is forgiven, whose sin is covered.
-Blessed is the man to whom the LORD does not impute iniquity, and in whose spirit there is no guile.
-When I kept silent, my bones grew old through my groaning all day long.
+Blessed is the man to whom the LORD does not impute iniquity, and in whose spirit there is no deceit.
+When I kept silent, my bones grew old through my groaning all the day long.
 For day and night Your hand was heavy upon me; my vitality was turned into the drought of summer.
 I acknowledged my sin to You, and my iniquity I have not hidden.
 I said, “I will confess my transgressions to the LORD,” and You forgave the iniquity of my sin.

 ii.
 Psalm 32 shows that David was under intense conviction during this time and that all the joy in his life evaporated away.
 David knew the stress and agony of living a double, false life.
 He found no relief until he repented and got right with God again.
 “The better the man the dearer the price he pays for a short season of sinful pleasure.”
 (Meyer)

 iii.
-David was in that terrible place where he had too much sin in him to be happy in God, but he had too much of God in him to happy in sin.
+David was in that terrible place where he had too much sin in him to be happy in God, but he had too much of God in him to be happy in sin.
 Because David was a man after God’s heart, God drew David to repentance and restoration.

 iv.
 “When there is the most necessity for confession, there is often the greatest tardiness in making it.
-It was so in David’s case. . .
+It was so in David’s case….
 I think I can see why he could not have gone straight away from the sin to confession, for the sin prevented the confession-the sin blinded the eye, stultified the conscience, and stupefied the entire spiritual nature of David.”
 (Spurgeon)